 02 of 14

-A thousand years ago, Hawaiians gathered at `Iao Valley to celebrate and honor the bounty of Lono, god of agriculture, during the annual Makahiki festival (ancient Hawaiian New Year's).
-More than a hundred years ago visitors began coming to witness the natural beauty of this valley.
+About 1,000 years ago, Hawaiians gathered at `Iao Valley to celebrate and honor the bounty of Lono, god of agriculture, during the annual Makahiki festival (ancient Hawaiian New Year's).
+More than 100 years ago, visitors began coming to witness the natural beauty of this valley.
 Today the `Iao Valley is recognized as a very special place for both its spiritual value and spectacular scenery.

 You can take a paved .6 mile walk to a scenic viewpoint of Kuka‘emoku (ʻIao Needle), which is a tall formation rising 1200 feet.
 You can also learn about local plants by taking a short path through the botanical garden.